What Is This All About???

 Their practice of throwing away billions of dollars on earmarks has got to

-a vote.
-If the Congress would take all the money they waste on earmarks every
+must have a vote.
+If the Congress would take all the money they waste on

-year and put it towards actually fixing things that are broken (like
+earmarks every year and put it towards actually fixing things that are broken

-infrastructure, Social Security, military veterans benefits, and much more), we
+(like infrastructure, Social Security, military veterans benefits, and much

-wouldn't be in such bad shape.
-Ask your elected leaders about that some
+more), we wouldn't be in such bad shape.
+Ask your elected leaders about that

 Education